New Dietary Ingredient (NDI) Notification Services

-Companies intending to market New Dietary Ingredients must submit an NDI Notification (aka 75-day Pre-market Notification) to the FDA Office of Dietary Supplements (ODS) at least 75 days before introduction of the product into interstate commerce, demonstrating that the suggested use of the dietary ingredient as a dietary supplement or as an ingredient in a dietary supplement is reasonably expected to be safe.
+A New Dietary Ingredient (NDI) is any substance that was not marketed as a dietary ingredient in the USA prior to October 15, 1994.
+Companies intending to market an NDI must submit an NDI Notification (aka 75-day Pre-market Notification) to the FDA Office of Dietary Supplements (ODS) at least 75 days before introduction of the product into interstate commerce, demonstrating that the suggested use of the dietary ingredient as a dietary supplement or as an ingredient in a dietary supplement is reasonably expected to be safe.

-AIBMR Life Science’s expertise and experience with NDI notifications can greatly increase your chances for success.
+AIBMR’s expertise and experience with NDI notifications can greatly increase your chances for success.
 Contact us today to get started.